 1. MLP Classifier

-To begin an MLP classifier must first be built to see how it operates without any preprocessing or additional data being added.
-This shall be done with the sklearn library which contains an MLPClassifier and will therefore need to be imported.
-There are many other functions from the sklearn library that will need to be imported in order to preprocess and sort the data.[1][3]
+Initially an MLP classifier must be built to see how it operates without any preprocessing or additional data being added.
+This shall be done with the sklearn library which contains an MLPClassifier and will therefore need to be imported as well as other functions necessary to preprocess and sort the data.[1][3]
 There are also imports that give data to show the current performance of the classifier which will allow us to work out how the data maybe preprocessed to increase performance.
-Therefore, classes such as the standard scaler will have to be imported so that the data could be standardized and allow the classifier to perform better.
-Another addition that could help improve the MLP is more data which can be gotten from the additional_training file.
+Therefore, classes such as the standard scaler will have to be imported so that the data can be standardized and allow the classifier to perform better.
+Another addition that could help improve the MLP is more data which can be retrieved from the additional training file.
 This file will have to be pre-processed as we will only need enough data to balance out any difference between non-memorable and memorable examples.
 This means that the data will need to be split and reduced to fit this standard, also a simple imputer is needed to replace NaN values with the current mean value.[1]
-This data may also have to be preprocessed further in accordance with what may have been done before hand.
-This should give the MLP Classifier the best chance at beating the Random Forest Classifier though it may still not be enough.
+This data may also have to be preprocessed further in accordance with what may have been done beforehand.
+This should allow the MLP Classifier the best opportunity to beat the Random Forest Classifier, although it may still not be enough.

-Once this is done the MLP Classifier can be trained on the training data and training labels with and without pre processing and without and without additional data.
-The results of this shall be output through the MLP Classifier’s score function as well as the confusion matrix class and precision_recall_fscore_support class.
-This will give us enough data to analyze and assess the effectiveness of the MLP Classifier.
-The data then can then be attempted to be preprocessed by standardization to see if this improves the performance of the classifier.
-We can also see how many memorable and non-memorable places there are in the training data here and add more of each to balance out the ratio if need be.
-After going through these steps the MLP Classifier should be at its most effective and the Random Forest classifier can now be worked on for comparison.
+Once this has been completed, the MLP Classifier can be trained on the training data and training labels with and without pre processing and without and without additional data.
+These results will be output through the MLP Classifier’s score function as well as the confusion matrix class and precision_recall_fscore_support class.
+The resulting data will enable us to analyze and assess the effectiveness of the MLP Classifier.
+Preprocessing by standardization can then be attempted to see if this improves the performance of the classifier.
+We can also see how many memorable and non-memorable places there are in the training data here and add more of each to balance out the ratio if necessary.
+After going through these steps, the MLP Classifier should be at its most effective and the Random Forest classifier can now be worked on for comparison.

 2. Random Forest

-For the Random Forest Classifier the approach will end up differing slightly from that seen before in the MLP Classifier due to the different ways in which they operate.
-To begin with the process is similar with the importing of the needed libraries and classes which are almost all the same as the MLP Classifier, The only two that differ are the Random Forest Classifier class instead of the MLP Classifier class as well as GridSearchCV instead of the Standard Scaler class.
-This is due to them being a different classifier and having a different possible approach to preprocessing.
+The approach used for the Random Forest Classifier differ slightly from that seen previously due to the different ways in which they operate.
+To begin with the process is similar with the importing of the needed libraries and classes which are almost all the same as the MLP Classifier;the only two that differ are the Random Forest Classifier class being used instead of the MLP Classifier class as well as GridSearchCV instead of the Standard Scaler class.
+This is necessary as they are a different classifier and have a different possible approach to preprocessing.
 [2]